xbobekf/oxygenium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/ActorRefT.md

 The companion object provides factory methods for creating instances of `ActorRefT`.
 The `apply` method creates an instance from an existing `ActorRef` instance, while the `build` methods create a new actor and return an `ActorRefT` instance that references it.
 The `build` method with two arguments creates an actor with a given name.

-This class is likely used throughout the Alephium project to interact with actors in a type-safe manner.
+This class is likely used throughout the Oxygenium project to interact with actors in a type-safe manner.
 For example, a message can be sent to an actor of type `MyActor` using the following code:

 ```
 val myActorRef: ActorRef = ...